By Rabbi Alexander London

 The Nesivos (126:6) discusses a case where Reuven had deposited an article by Shimon.
 Reuven mistakenly told Shimon that the article actually belonged to Shimon.
 Shimon, forgetting that the object really belonged to Reuven, gave the object to a gentile.
 The Nesivos rules that Shimon must pay for the item.
 Although both Reuven and Shimon erred, Shimon bears responsibility.
 This is because of the principle that Tosafos stated: One bears greater responsibility to ensure that he does not damage, than he does to ensure that he is not damaged.

-- From Tsama Nafshi Parsha Sheet, Subscribe [email protected]
+- From Tsama Nafshi Parsha Sheet, Subscribe at [email protected]